MICAH NATHAN

 Genre: Coming of Age, Road Trip

-“...engaging...a blend of the slapstick and the slapdash, the ironic and the painfully sincere...a wild road trip, a yarn spiced with plenty of humor and romance.”- The Washington Post
+“A wild road trip, a yarn spiced with plenty of humor and romance.”- The Washington Post

 “A highly entertaining, rambunctiously readable second novel.”- The Buffalo News